MetaLex-Tech/borg-core/README-yearnBorg.md

 `ychad.eth` will be prohibited from unilaterally performing the following admin operations:

-- Add / remove / swap signers
+- Add / remove / swap signers / change threshold
 - Set Guards
+- Remove rules from Guard
 - Add / disable Modules

-Except existing signers, Guard (BORG Core) and Modules (BORG Implants), all coming operations as listed above will require approval of both `ychad.eth` and DAO, with process as such:
+Except existing signers, Modules (BORG Implants), Guard (BORG Core) and its set rules, all coming operations as listed above will require approval of both `ychad.eth` and DAO, with process as such:

 1. Operation is initiated on the MetaLeX OS webapp